 Squabble Creek Trail is a 1.1 mile moderately trafficked loop trail located near Rockwall, Texas that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from April until October.
+The trail is primarily used for hiking, walking, and mountain biking and is best used from April until October.

 Great for moderate hikers and bikers (more advanced for bikers).
 5+ miles if you do all of the loops. mostly shady. *I like the fact that they send hikers one way and bikers the opposite way.
 That way it is easier to spot one another without sneaking up on someone.
 Has become one of my favorite hiking areas.